Liberal democratic constitutions with references to socialism: Portugal

 Following the Carnation Revolution that put an end to the Estado Novo, a new constitution was adopted in 1976.
 A leftist coup had been put down on 25 November 1975 and there was much discussion nationwide on the viability of establishing a socialist system of governance.
 There was uncertainty in certain parts of the country that the armed forces would not respect the constitution.
 Likewise, many members of parliament were not committed to liberal democracy.
 About 60% of MPs represented leftist forces, representing either the Socialist Party, the Communist Party, the People's Socialist Front or the People's Democratic Union.
+The two right-leaning parties Democratic and Social Centre (CDS) and Popular Democratic Party (later Social Democratic Party; PSD) adopted more centrist or left-leaning programs and avoided to accept former leaders as party members.

 Eventually, the Constituent Assembly adopted a liberal democratic constitution.
 The constitution was ideologically charged and had numerous references to socialism, workers rights, the desirability of a socialist economy and it restricted private enterprise.
 These articles were advanced by both communist and socialists representatives.
 The document stated that the republic's goal was "to ensure the transition to socialism" and urged the state to "socialise the means of production and abolish the exploitation of man by man", the last phrase echoing Karl Marx's The Communist Manifesto.
 Also noteworthy was that workers' committees were established in enterprises and were given the right to supervise management and have their representatives elected to the boards of state-owned companies.
 The document was considered as a compromise and even before the constitution was passed politicians agreed that changes to the constitution would be prohibited for a five-year period (until 1981).
-The Democratic and Social Centre, the Portuguese party furthest to the right with representation, refused to ratify it.
+The CDS, the Portuguese party furthest to the right with representation, refused to ratify it.

 The right-wing Democratic Alliance won a majority in the 1980 legislative election.
 However, they lacked the two-thirds majority to change the constitution alone.
 In the first amendments to the constitution in 1982, the governing coalition failed to remove the provisions on socialist economics.
 Nonetheless, these provisions had not been implemented.
-After the 1987 legislative election in which the right-wing party Social Democratic Party won a majority, the constitution was amended yet again.
-This time, most of the constitutions ideological language was eliminated and the economic restrictions put in place in the original was removed.
-After these amendments, there remains only one reference to socialism which states that the republic respects the people's will to "open up a path towards a socialist society", although this term is very general and ambiguous.
+After the 1987 legislative election in which the right-wing party PSD won a majority, the constitution was amended yet again.
+This time, most of the constitution's ideological language was eliminated and the economic restrictions put in place in the original were removed.
+After these amendments, there remains only one reference to socialism, in the preamble of the constitution, which states that the Constituent Assembly respects the people's will to "open up a path towards a socialist society", although this term is very general and ambiguous.
 Through these changes, the government could initiate the privatization of state-owned enterprises nationalized after the revolution.